 Review and modify your educational plan, as needed.
 If appropriate, access information to help you plan for transfer to a four-year college/university.

 Montgomery College uses the ACCUPLACER and ACCUPLACER ESL tests to determine reading, English and math skills.
-Placement scores help counselors and academic advisers recommend courses that are appropriate for you.
+Placement scores help counselors and academic program advisors recommend courses that are appropriate for you.

 Assessment Centers provide individualized Academic testing for MC students enrolled in distance learning courses, taking academic make-up tests, and with Disability Support Services (DSS) approved accommodations.
 Find out more about placement and assessment centers.